Midnight-Scripts/Midnight-Live-View/README.md

 To enable full monitoring features, update your `.envrc` file:

 **Modify the `APPEND_ARGS` line:**

+If you have 2 server setup ( Side chain on one and Midnight node on one )
 ```bash
 # From:
 export APPEND_ARGS="--allow-private-ip --pool-limit 10 --trie-cache-size 0 --prometheus-external --rpc-external"